 Village Grille underwent a complete renovation, turning the original space into a sports bar atmosphere with multiple big screen TVs, a large granite bar and French doors that open onto the patio.
 The new space was transformed into a dining room with outdoor seating around it and a game room for kids.
 In December 2010, a 60-person banquet room was added for events such as sports team banquets, showers, birthdays, Christmas parties, wedding rehearsals, and business meetings.
 It is equipped with a large projection screen for presentations.

 The restaurant is very family-friendly.
 “I modeled it after what my family was looking for — affordable and kid-friendly,” said Lemanske.

 Village Grille offers a wide selection of food and beverages, including 20 different draft beers, pizza, salads, burgers (ground fresh daily from Alexander & Polen, and served on artesian rolls), sandwiches, pastas, Mexican dishes, and fresh fish dinners such as perch and whitefish.

 “We are constantly changing and coming up with new ideas to please our customers,” says Lemanske.
 “We appreciate suggestions — they’re what help us to grow.”

-The Grille is open for breakfast, lunch, and dinner, starting at 8 am daily.
+The Grille is open for, lunch, and dinner, starting at 8 am daily.